banool/lectureDL/README.md

 - Edit the settings, see the **Configuration** section.
 Or just delete `settings.py` and let it ask you for the information that it needs.
 - Make sure your clock is correct.
 If it's the wrong date, the script will crash.

+**Now before moving on, make sure to modify the settings files (username, password, etc.).
+If this sounds too hard, just rename `settings.py` (e.g. `mv settings.py settings.py.bak`) and the script will prompt you for the required information as it goes.**

 ### MacOS
 Prerequsities: